antares-codes/etl-val-node/README.md

     ```
     Save the returning address starting with 0x for stept 12

-11. Transfer your Validator account address key to your new server
+11. Transfer your Validator account address key to your new server (This is a tricky part, If you are not sure here contact Antares for support)

     PLAN A: For advance user to open any FTP program download your key from old server /data/keys/etl to new server /data/keys/etl.

     PLAN B: Newby not familiar with an FTP program.

-    From your old server, this could be located in /opt/validator-node-dockerized/data/keys/etl or /root/validator-node-dockerized/data/keys/etl or /root/validator-node-dockerized/data/keys/etl
+    From your old server, this could be located in cd /opt/validator-node-dockerized/data/keys/etl or cd /root/validator-node-dockerized/data/keys/etl or cd /root/validator-node-dockerized/data/keys/etl depending on your initial setup.

     Just copy the long file name that look like "UTC--2021-08-18T11-05-28Z--XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" and save in notepad for future use.